haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 A glycan is a molecule composed of different monosaccharide units, linked to each other by glycosidic bonds.
 Glycans are involved in a wide range of biological processes, such as cell-cell recognition, cell adhesion, and immune response.
-With respect to proteins, glycan structures are highly diverse and complex, as they can involve mutliple *branches* and different *linkages*, namely different ways in which a glycosidic bond can be connect two monosaccharides.
+With respect to proteins, glycan structures are highly diverse and complex, as they can involve mutliple *branches* and different *linkages*, namely different ways in which a glycosidic bond can connect two monosaccharides.
 Therefore, the prediction of glycan-protein interactions is a challenging task.
 In this tutorial, we will use HADDOCK3 to predict the structure of a protein-glycan complex using information about the binding site on the protein.

-In this tutorial we will be working with the catalytic domain of the *Humicola Grisea* Cel12A enzyme (PDB code [1OLR](https://www.ebi.ac.uk/pdbe/entry/pdb/1olr){:target="_blank"}) and a linear homopolymer, 4 beta glucopyranose, as glycan
+In this tutorial we will be working with the catalytic domain of the *Humicola Grisea* Cel12A enzyme (PDB code [1OLR](https://www.ebi.ac.uk/pdbe/entry/pdb/1olr){:target="_blank"}) and a linear homopolymer, *4-beta-glucopyranose*, as glycan
 (PDB code of the complex [1UU6](https://www.ebi.ac.uk/pdbe/entry/pdb/1uu6){:target="_blank"}).

 <figure style="text-align: center;">